lmaloney/statmatic/readme.txt

    1.)
 Capturing data: statmatic.sh (Shell script which can be run in the foreground or background) 2.)
 Transform data: transform.py (Python program to transform data, and generate graphs)

 We take a "big net" perspective with this version, grabbing anything and everything, and enable the user to explicitly ignore undesirable data.

 There is a simple heurstic in the transform.py script which will ignore vectors that are unchanging.
 (This is useful to screen out sysctls are are just knobs which are set.)

 An included 'blacklist.txt' file has sysctls the user can ignore.

-(A white list will be added shortly)
+(A white list will be added eventually)

-Once data is capture, the user can run the transform.py program to generate the graphs:
+Once data is captured, the user can run the transform.py program to generate the graphs:

-./transform.py sysctl??.txt --rgraph (to generate the graph)  This will also generate a set of CSV files which can be used in any other program for analysis purpose.
+./transform.py sysctl??.txt --rgraph (to generate the graph)
+This will also generate a set of CSV files which can be used in any other program for analysis purpose.

 (more to come)

 ==========================

-Regular install:
+Install is easy:

-1.) extract files with "tar -xzf drat.tgz"
+1.) extract files with "tar -xzf statmatic.tgz"
 2.)
 Run installer with: "./install.sh"

 Notes: